austinchambers/kots.io/README.md

 ## Prerequisites
 1. hugo: Install with `brew install hugo` or `sudo apt-get install hugo`
-1. yarn: Install with `brew install hugo` or `sudo apt-get install hugo`
+2. yarn: This is a typo Install with `brew install hugo` or `sudo apt-get install hugo`
-2. Set up additional dependencies by running `make install`
+3. Set up additional dependencies by running `make install`

 ## Running local dev instance
 * Run `make dev` and a webserver will run locally at a URL similar to `http://localhost:1313/`